-The THRIVE Framework puts young people and families at the heart of decision making.
+The THRIVE Framework for system change (Wolpert et al., 2019) puts young people and families at the heart of decision making.
 It can often be a challenge to achieve shared decision making in settings as complex as services for children and young people’s mental health.
-The Academy delivered a training module for clinicians in June 2016 and this is being followed up by a second round of training in March and April 2017.

-Open Talk has developed a shared decision-making model in partnership with children and young people.
-This workshop, combining THRIVE and Open Talk, will be co-delivered with young people.
+Open Talk developed a shared decision-making model in partnership with children and young people.
+This workshop, combining the THRIVE Framework and Open Talk, is be co-delivered with young people.
 It has been designed to build on the existing skills and expertise of professionals in CAMHS, supporting them to apply shared decision making to more complex and challenging situations.
-We will also introduce potential tools and resources that may help facilitate shared decision including Option Grids, and explore ways of measuring this.
+This module also introduces potential tools and resources that may help facilitate shared decision making, including i-THRIVE Grids, and explore ways of measuring this.

 Led by Kate Martin, Director of Common Room.

-The i-THRIVE Academy is funded by Health Education England
+The i-THRIVE Academy pilot in 2017 was funded by Health Education England.